-Cervical spondylosis is the name given to age-related wear of the spinal discs of your neck.
-It's a very common condition, affecting more than 85 percent of people over age 60.
-Your spine is made up of bony segments known as vertebrae.
-In between each vertebra is soft material known as discs.
-As you age, your discs lose water content and become stiffer.
+Cervical spondylosis is the condition of age-related wear of the spinal discs of your neck.
+It's a common condition, affecting over 85 percent of people over age 60.
+Your spine is made up of bony segments called the vertebrae.
+In between each vertebra is a soft material, otherwise known as discs.
+As you age, your discs lose water content and stiffen.
 Your vertebrae move closer together.
-This can irritate the lining of the joints in a condition known as cervical osteoarthritis.
-As part of arthritis, you can also develop bone spurs.
-Symptoms of cervical osteoarthritis typically include neck pain and stiffness.
-In more severe cases, it can lead to a pinched nerve.
+As part of arthritis, you can develop bone spurs.
+Symptoms of cervical osteoarthritis typically include neck stiffness.
+In severe cases, it'll lead to a pinched nerve.

 Posture and sleeping position

-Holding your neck in an awkward position for a prolonged time can lead to strains in the muscles and tendons of your neck and shoulders.
+Your neck can be held in an improper position for long periods, causing strains to the muscles in your neck and shoulders.

-Some of the postures and activities that commonly contribute to neck and shoulder pain are:
+Some of the most common postures and activities can cause neck and shoulder pain.

 There's usually pain in the center of the chest, which can spread to the left arm, shoulders, neck, back, and jaw.
 It should be diagnosed and treated promptly.